Broar/chip8/README.md

 # chip8
-An emulator for the CHIP-8 virtual machine written in Python
+An implementation of the CHIP-8 virtual machine written in Python